Insights and events

 As a partner in our Transportation and Environment practices, Joanne Rotondi focuses her practice on regulatory compliance, litigation, and environmental permitting.

-Joanne Rotondi guides clients through complex permitting processes for large development projects, including mining operations, liquefied natural gas terminals, and deepwater ports.
-Whether processing a complicated administrative record to support a winning litigation strategy, or leading the effort to receive regulatory approval for a large project, Joanne has a talent for coordinating legal, expert, and client teams to achieve success.
+Joanne guides clients through obtaining critical regulatory approvals such as vehicle and engine certifications and on-board diagnostic approvals, as well as complex permitting processes for large development projects, including liquefied natural gas terminals and deep-water ports, and has a talent for coordinating legal, expert, and client teams to achieve success.